 When you were 17, what did you want to be?

-I was really into art and creative classes in high school, and I really wanted to do something with art.
-Initially, I wanted to study photography, and I still think back to this one moment that I knew I didn’t want to study photography.
+I was really into art and creative classes in high school, and I wanted to do something with art.
+Initially, I wanted to study photography, and be a National Geographic photographer.
+I still think back to this one moment that I knew I didn’t want to study photography.
 We had Career Day at school, and this photographer was set up, and I thought, “Perfect, I’m gonna go talk to him.”
-I’m looking through his portfolio and he did weddings and advertising stuff, and I remember this ad.
-It was like Levi’s or something, all these young people in the back of a truck with their jeans on.
-He said, “This photo is a composite of this one and this one and I changed the background…” and I thought, “That’s not what I want to do.”
+I’m looking through his portfolio, and he did weddings and advertising stuff, and I remember this ad.
+It was Levi’s or something, all these young people in the back of a truck with their jeans on.
+He told me, “This photo is a composite of this one and this one and I changed the background…” and I thought, “That’s not what I want to do.”

 How did you decide to attend University of Wisconsin-Madison?